VIKL Logo

 Lionel Garnier

-CEO & Co-Founder of VikL, 15 years in Data & AI
+CEO & Co-Founder of Vikl, 15 years in Data & AI

 Individual coaching is one of the most powerful levers for managerial development.
 No serious study disputes this.
 A good coach helps managers step back, identify blind spots, and change their behaviors for the long term.